GameServerManagers/LinuxGSM-Docs/Monitor.md

 `./gameserver monitor`

-## Email Notifications

-Email notifications allow you to recieve an email if the server is monitored down and restarted.
-That notification will include some of the logs to help you diagnose what caused the crash.
-Make sure that you installed mailx and postfix.

-To enable them, edit your script accordingly :

-`emailnotification="on"`

-`email="email@example.com"`

 ## Automated monitoring

 The whole point of this monitor function is to automate it using cronjobs.
 LGSM team advise you to use root cronjobs.